liangl5/cse201-group25/README.md

    The Comments table references AppID (the specific app being commented about) and AccountID (which account/user is posting the comment) for organization.

 # Webpage
    Webpage was created using HTML, CSS, and JS.
 The webpage provides a graphical interface for the user to navigate through GitApps.
 The webpage allows the user to login/create an account, search through the app library, filter the apps shown, and provide comments and ratings for the apps.

+# Server
+   The server is created using NodeJS and sends the HTML files to the client so they are viewable but keeps the database server-sided so there are no security breaches.
+The client only ever sees the files shown in the "public" folder.